Butch Dill-USA TODAY Sports

 DISCLAIMER: All the data above is as of Aug.
 6, and with so much time for more action to come in between then and game day, it is not recommended to bet this system match yet.

 Our recommendation is to continue tracking the system and place your wagers much closer to kickoff when the majority of public bettors have had the opportunity to get their bets down, stabilizing our public betting data and ensuring system matches remain as system matches.

-Since the start of the 2005 college football season, teams receiving fewer than 45% of spread tickets in regular season games are 4007-4025-145 against the spread (ATS) for a win rate of 49.9%, according to Bet Labs, which includes archived line data from Pinnacle.
+Since the start of the 2005 college football season, teams receiving fewer than 45% of spread tickets in regular season games are 4007-4025-145 against the spread (ATS) for a win rate of 49.9%, according to Bet Labs.

 But remember, it’s important to not solely rely on the percentage of tickets, and to also combine those with the number of bets being wagered on each game to identify both lopsided betting AND heavily bet games.